shaoningyu1231/shaoningyu1231/README.md

 ### Hi there 👋
 ### I am SHAO NINGYU.
 To those who visit this site: I wish you a good day.
-No matter what, life is too short to regret.
+No matter what, life is too short to have regrets.

 - 🔭 I’m currently working on how to be a software engineer :clap::clap::clap: